-Armstrong's 'underdog' road to WRC fight
+Armstrong's 'underdog' road to Junior WRC fight

 After finding a way back into the sport, Armstrong is still operating on a shoestring budget compared to his rivals and has limited testing opportunities.
 Despite his lack of seat time, he has impressed at every event from the first stage, highlighting his natural flair and ability behind the wheel.

-He uses his simulator to work on his relationship with Hall and keep improving his reflexes and approach and has progressed with his diet and fitness, saying he has "never been in better shape".
+He uses his simulator to work on his relationship with co-driver Hall and keep improving his reflexes and approach, and has progressed with his diet and fitness, saying he has "never been in better shape".

 "I enjoy being the underdog, I think I came into this season as a bit of an outsider," he added.